theezak/algorithms/Longest Common Subsequence of two arrays.md

 h&#8729;(n+1)<br/>
 hence a := h(n+1)

 Time complexity is O(M\*N) and space complexity O(N).
+An observation is that there is a small space advantage to passing the array of shortest length as y although this does not impact overall complexity.
 All arrays are traversed from left to right, so they can be for example files.

 ```csharpTime